Black drum

-The black drum (Pogonias cromis), also known as the drum or drummer, is a saltwater fish similar to its cousin, the red drum.
-It is in the genus Pogonias.
-Though most specimens are generally found in the 5-30 lb (2–14 kg) range, the black drum is well known as the largest of all the drum family with some specimens reaching excesses of 90 lb (40 kg).
-The world record black drum was just over 113 lb (51 kg).
+The black drum (Pogonias cromis), also known as the drum or drummer, is a species of marine ray-finned fish belonging to the family Sciaenidae, the drums and croakers.
+It is found in the western North Atlantic Ocean off the eastern coast of North America.
+Though most specimens are generally found in the 5-30 lb (2–14 kg) range, the largest black drum was just over 113 lb (51 kg).
 They are often black and/or gray in color with juvenile fish having distinctive dark stripes over a gray body.
 Their teeth are rounded and they have powerful jaws capable of crushing oysters and other shellfish.
-It is recommended those over 15 lb (7 kg) should be released.
 Black drum are capable of producing tones between 100 Hz and 500 Hz when performing mating calls.

+It is recommended that angled black drum over 15 lb should be released as their flesh is very coarse and tough.

+Taxonomy

+The black drum was first formally described as Labrus cromis by Carl Linnaeus in 1766 with one of its type localities given as Carolina.
+In 1801 the Bernard Germain de Lacépède described a new species, Pogonias fasciatus, without giving a type locality but it is thought to be Charleston, South Carolina, and placed it a new monospecific genus, Pogonias.
+This taxon is a junior synonym of Linnaeus's Labrus cromis.
+This species was thought to have an antitropical distribution but in 2019 the South American population was recognized as a valid species Pogonias courbina, originally described as Pogonathus courbina by Lacépède in 1803.
+The genus Pogonias has been placed in the subfamily Sciaeninae by some workers, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sciaenidae which it places in the order Acanthuriformes.

 Habits, distribution, and characteristics

 The black drum is usually found in or near brackish waters.
 Larger, older fish are more commonly found in the saltier areas of an estuary (closer to the ocean) near oyster beds or other plentiful food sources.
 Juvenile fish have four to five bold vertical black bars on a light background and can be mistaken for sheepshead at first glance, but are distinguished on closer inspection because sheepshead have teeth and black drum have chin barbels.
 These stripes usually fade to dull gray as the fish grow from 12 to 24 in in length.
 Juvenile fish are more commonly found in less salty areas and relate more strongly to structure and cover.
-In the western Atlantic, black drum are found from Nova Scotia to Florida, the Gulf of Mexico, the Antilles (uncommon), and the southern Caribbean coast; also from the Orinoco delta to Argentina.
+In the western Atlantic, black drum are found from Nova Scotia to Florida, the Gulf of Mexico, the Antilles (uncommon), and the southern Caribbean coast.
 They are common between the Delaware Bay and Florida coasts, and most abundant along the Texas coast.
 After reaching maturity by the end of their second year, black drum spawn in and around estuarine waters.
 In Texas, most spawning takes place in February and March.